pekkatervaniemi/infra-tools/README.md

 server1
 server2

-Finds servers from h2 and combines lines.
+Finds servers from master list and combines lines.

 """